lanky/ukedown/README.md

 This package uses [Semantic Versioning](https://semver.org/)

-# What are these extensions anyway.
+# What are these extensions anyway?

 The following formatting is supported by ukedown: